linkmesrl/react-redux-plugin/Readme.md

 # React redux plugin

-Un proof of concept di una struttura a plugin per una applicazione react
+A proof of concept for a plugin structured React application

 ## What's inside